Haoming02/sd-webui-easy-tag-insert/README.md

 ## How to Use
 This Extension creates buttons in a new `Extra Networks` tab, **EZ Tags**.
-When clicked, it will add the specified prompts into either the Positive or Negative field.
+When clicked, it will add the specified string into either the Positive or Negative prompt field.

 ## Use Cases
 You can use this Extension to simply make shortcuts for very long prompts: